By George M. Georgiou

-The Doing Business report (DBR) was launched by the World Bank in 2002 and was intended to provide a measure of competitiveness, proxied by the number and type of regulations as well as their enforcement, across economies and time.
-The allegations about data irregularities concerned the 2018 and 2020 editions of the DBR.
-An independent investigation by the law firm WilmerHale, published in September of this year, found that staff working on the 2018 edition of the report were pressured by the office of the then president of the World Bank, Jim Yong Kim, and by senior staff, including the then chief executive, Kristalina Georgieva, to change the methodology in order to boost China’s ranking.
-Had there been no change in methodology, China would have ranked 85th but the data manipulation resulted in China being ranked 78th.
-The change in ranking coincided with the World Bank’s attempt to secure an increase in funding from China in order to bolster the bank’s capital.
-WilmerHale also found that pressure had been exerted on staff to improve the rankings of other countries, including Saudi Arabia, in the 2020 edition of the report but they could find no proof that the pressure came from the office of the bank’s president or the executive board.
+In 2021 the World Bank became embroiled in a scandal involving its flagship publication Doing Business.
+An independent investigation by the law firm WilmerHale, published in September 2021, found that staff working on the 2018 edition of the report had been pressured by the then president of the World Bank to change the methodology in order to boost China’s ranking.
+WilmerHale also found that pressure had been exerted to improve the rankings of other countries, including Saudi Arabia, in the 2020 edition of the report but there was no proof that the pressure came from the Bank’s president.
+The result of the scandal was that Doing Business was discontinued.